hawkins00/imit8-chip8/README.md

 # imit8-chip8

-This is a virtual machine for interpreting [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8) code.
+This is an emulator for [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8) code.
 CHIP-8 is a minimal, interpreted language for creating simplistic games for 8-bit computers.

 Though there are many other Chip-8 implementations in existence, this particular project is aimed at being extensible, and suitable for use in teaching environments.